DataChefHQ/THA_viswaraj-ramji/README.md

 ## Steps to Run the Application

-### Building and Running the Nginx Container to Serve Banner Images
+### Building and Running the Nginx Container to Serve Banner Images - Can be a similar behaviour to AWS S3

 1. **Navigate to the Nginx Folder in the Application Git Repository:**
     - Use your terminal or command line to navigate to the folder where the Nginx Dockerfile is located within your application's repository.